 Schema Evolution and CI Gating

-The pipeline below shows where CI gates a schema change — blocking breaking diffs and waiting for the index to enable before merge.
+The pipeline below shows where CI intercepts a schema change — computing a diff, blocking breaking mutations, and waiting for the index to enable before it allows the merge.

 # janusgraph-production.properties